I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndiswriteregisterulong.md

 <p>None</p>

 ## -remarks
 <p>If a driver calls this function, a NIC's device registers must be mapped to noncached memory during
     driver initialization.</p>

-<p>If a driver calls this function, a NIC's device registers must be mapped to noncached memory during
-    driver initialization.</p>